state-of-the-art/matrix-midi-controller/README.md

 ## OpenSource

-This is an experimental project - main goal is to test State Of The Art philosophy on practice.
+This is an experimental project.
+The main goal is to test State of the Art philosophy in practice.

-We would like to see a number of independent developers working on the same project issues for the real money (attached to the ticket) or just for fun.
-So let's see how this will work.
+We would love to see independent developers working on the project's issues: for fun and interest as well as for monetary compensation (say, attached to the tickets).

 ### License

-Repository and it's content is covered by `Apache v2.0` - so anyone can use it without any concerns.
+The repository and its contents are covered by `Apache v2.0`, so anyone can use it without any concerns.

-If you will have some time - it will be great to see your changes merged to the original repository - but it's your choise, no pressure.
+If you have any changes you'd like to share, don't hesitate to make a pull-request and push them into the original repository.
+Definitely no pressure though.